abdullahsumbal/CapitalOne-Coding/README.md

 ### Important notes:
 Comment formatting for C, Java, C++, C# and Javascript is similar.
 Therefore I implemented a `get_comment_info_common` function in `Language` interface class.
 This saves from code duplication.
 It is important to have implementation of languages with similar comment formatting because it will help in scalability of the project.
 For example, what if we wanted to implement a function for counting loops for every language.
+This project is capable of doing more analysis then just counting comments.